uber-web/math.gl/docs/developer-guide/coordinate-systems.md

 # 3D Coordinate Systems

-> Note: This article is a work in progress.
-It has been included in the documentation in spite of not being completed, since it does provide some additional context for math.gl users.
+> Note: This article is a work in progress and may contain incorrect information.

 There are many possible ways to represent points in space using coordinates, e.g. rectangular, elliptical, polar/spherical, etc. Which coordinate system is the best depends entirely on the problem at hand.
 When working with specific geometrical problems, it is often the case that the required mathematical operations become more simple in a certain coordinate system which means that it is worth being familiar both with a few different coordinate system and also how to convert between them.